sj626/wine-quality/README.md

 Add the necessary Spark dependencies to the pom.xml file.

-Implement the Spark ML model training code in Java:
+Implement the Spark ML model training code in Java or Pyhton:

 Usage
 Training the Model